 SB #21: Bird’s Eye Point of View: Draw your choice of subject matter from a bird’s eye point of view.
 From above looking down at the subject.
 Add shading to indicate highlights & shadows.
 Medium: drawing pencil

 SB# 22: Paper Airplane: Fold a paper airplane, place it in front of you & draw from direct observation as accurately as you can.
 ADD FULL SHADING Medium: drawing pencil

 SB #23: Creative Hand Drawing: Trace you hand -yes I said Trace your hand on your page (tracing is usually forbidden).
-Use your imagination to turn you hand into something different.
-Add details-make it interesting!
+Use your imagination to turn you hand into something totally different.
+Add details-make it creative and interesting!
 Medium: colored pencil

 SB #24: Cloth Drawing: Draw the cloth that is hanging on the art room wall.
 ADD FULL SHADING Medium: Drawing pencil or Charcoal pencil (spray when finished)